 Be always humble, gentle, and patient.
 Show your love by being tolerant with one another.

 STCM embraces and celebrates different faiths and beliefs through RE lessons, Collective Worship and Personal Development lessons.
 Students are treated with respect and are expected to behave with appropriate respect in return.
 Students clearly understand that discriminatory language is not acceptable and will be challenged.
 This approach is supported by our behaviour policy and our expectations.
 Adults at STCM are positive role models and demonstrate the core values of our school at all times.

 Galatians 5:13 New Living Translation (NLT)

 For you have been called to live in freedom, my brothers and sisters………..use your freedom to serve one another in love.

 All children at STCM are encouraged to be independent learners and are actively encouraged to make choices; knowing that they are in a safe and supportive environment.
-They are advised how to exercise these safely, for example through various aspects of our curriculum and through all aspects of Development Studies, RE and Acts of Worship.
+They are advised how to exercise these safely, for example through various aspects of our curriculum and through all aspects of Personal Development, RE, Collective Worship and Ready to Learn Time.
 Students are keen to support local, national and international charities, and are taught consideration for others.